Frequently Asked Questions

 It is recommended to take 400 micrograms folic acid until you're 12 weeks pregnant.
 Folic acid can help prevent birth defects known as neural tube defects, including spina bifida.

-recommend Vital Essence 1, which has been formulated to support the nutritional needs for the first trimester, including 400mg folate (the more readily absorbable form of folic aicid).
+There are a number of additional beneficial vitamins and minerals that are required to help support you throughout pregnancy.
+We recommend Vital Essence 1, which has been formulated to support the nutritional needs for the first trimester, including 400mg folate (the more readily absorbable form of folic acid).

 We also recommend taking Vital DHA an essential omega-3 fatty acid (EPA and DHA) alongside this, as the foetus is completely reliant on the mothers stores of DHA .